adityachhajer/LeetCode-may-challenge2020/readme.md

 Code available in : Python (I'll try to write in more languages.
 Open for contributers to add up to this repo.) ✌️

 <h1>Week-1</h1>
-1-First Bad version
+1-First Bad version.<p>
-2-Jewels and Stones
+2-Jewels and Stones.

 <h2>Contributing</h2>